Mea Shearim 311.

 (photo credit: Marc Israel Sellem)

-The High Court of Justice on Tuesday had permitted the march over police
+The High Court of Justice on Tuesday permitted the march over police objections, but ruled that

 it must end before reaching Kikar Hashabbat, at the heart of Mea